-The Company received three government grants under Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007 - 2013 (Note 30 and Note 37), related to technological renovation and modernisation of tablet production facilities and implementation of innovative products in the ampoule production section (Note 14).
+The Company received three government grants under Operational Programme "Development of the Competitiveness of the Bulgarian Economy" 2007 - 2013 and Operational Programme "Energy Efficiency" (Note 34 and Note 41), related to the acquisition of non-current assets, reconstruction of buildings and technological renovation and modernisation of tablet production facilities and implementation of innovative products in the ampoule production section and implementation of "artificial tears" innovative eye drops (Note 16).
 The Company undertook a commitment that for a period of 5 years after the completion of the respective projects they shall not be subject to significant modifications affecting the essence and the terms and conditions for their execution or giving rise to unjustified benefits to the company, neither modifications resulting from a change in the nature of ownership over the assets acquired in relation to the grants.
-On non-compliance with these requirements, the financing shall be returned.
+On noncompliance with these requirements, the financing shall be returned.
 At the date of preparation of the financial statements, all contractual requirements were being fulfilled.